 \subsection{LLM Selection}

 To enable direct interpretation of covert communication effects, we use a baseline model whose overt behaviour is already consistent with classical game-theoretic expectations.
 Without such a baseline, deviations induced by covert signalling cannot be reliably distinguished from inconsistent or non-strategic behaviours associated with the LLM itself.
-Following results from \cite{buscemi2025fairgame}, we use GPT4o as the LLM that most closely adheres to expected game-theoretic behaviours across standard games, exhibiting greater stability and interpretability than alternative models.
+Following results from \cite{buscemi2025fairgame}, we use GPT-4o (version gpt-4o-2024-11-20) as the LLM that most closely adheres to expected game-theoretic behaviours across standard games, exhibiting greater stability and interpretability than alternative models.
 Preliminary experiments on other LLMs (Claude, Mistral) across all four games were also conducted; however, we observed similar issues identified in \cite{buscemi2025fairgame}, including unstable strategies and systematic deviations from equilibrium behaviour.
 While interesting in their own right, these behaviours introduce confounds that are incompatible with the goals of the present study.
-Notably, GPT4o is also the primary model analysed in the Subliminal Learning paper \cite{cloud2025subliminal}, providing methodological continuity with prior work on implicit and hidden communication channels.
+A model from the GPT family is also analysed with respect to Subliminal Learning \cite{cloud2025subliminal}, providing methodological continuity with prior work on implicit and hidden communication channels.